Visa policy of Abkhazia

 Visitors to the Republic of Abkhazia must obtain an entry permit unless they are citizens of one of the visa-exempt countries.
-All visitors must have a passport valid for at least 6 months.
-When entering and exiting Abkhazia through Russia, visa policy of Russia also applies.
+All visitors must have a passport valid for at least 6 months upon arrival.

 Overview

 If Georgian border guards find an Abkhazian visa, Abkhazian stamps or a Russian checkpoint stamp on the border with Abkhazia in a passport while entering Georgia (by land, air or sea), one is very likely to be fined and often not allowed to enter the country additionally.
 Sometimes, in addition to a fine, foreigners who have the above mentioned stamps in their passports or stamps from the checkpoint at the Russian-Abkhazian border are prosecuted for illegal border crossing under the laws of Georgia, as Georgia considers Abkhazia its territory and requires visitors to comply with visa policy of Georgia.

 Citizens of third countries (all except Georgian citizens) can cross the border from Georgia into Abkhazia and vice versa, as there is border control in the Zugdidi area ("Ingur" checkpoint).
 Nevertheless, the departure from Georgia to Abkhazia is de facto free, since Georgia considers Abkhazia to be its part, however, it will be necessary to return from Abkhazia only through Georgia, otherwise the Georgian side will consider that you left the country illegally.

-Despite the presence of seaports, there is no sea passenger communication with the outside world (even with Russia) in Abkhazia, the railway network though, has been repaired and Abkhazian Railways and Russian Railways operate services from Sukhumi to Sochi and seasonal summer services connect sometimes Moscow to Sukhumi.
-The territory of Abkhazia has not been controlled by the Georgian authorities since 1992, since the beginning of the war between these countries.
+Although Abkhazia has seaports, it has no sea passenger services to the outside world (not even to Russia).
+However, the railway network has been restored.
+Abkhazian Railways and Russian Railways operate services from Sukhumi to Sochi.
+Seasonal summer services also sometimes connect Moscow to Sukhumi.
+On May 1, 2025, Russian airline UVT Aero resumed regular direct flights between Moscow and Sukhumi, marking the first such service since 1993.
+Georgian authorities have not controlled the territory of Abkhazia since 1992, when the war between the two sides broke out.